The period-index problem for fields of transcendence degree 2: A Bertini theorem

+In this appendix we record a simple Bertini type result for general maps between sheaves on stacks of the kind encountered in this paper.
+We will study when a general map of the form $V\to W(N)$ has a nice cokernel (one that is invertible or an invertible sheaf supported on a divisor).
+The main restriction that is not apparent in the classical theorems is the condition that the sheaves $V$ and $W$ must be locally isomorphic everywhere, so that the local maps between them are not forced to vanish somewhere by pure representation theory.

+We retain the notation from Sections \ref{sec:intro} through \ref{sec:gerbe}, so $\ms X$ is a $\m_\ell$-gerbe on a stack that arises from applying the root construction to a surface $X$ along components of an snc divisor $D$.
+Fix an ample divisor $H$ on $X$.
+Let $V$ and $W$ be torsion free regular $\ms X$-twisted sheaves of rank $\ell^2$ that are everywhere Zariski-locally isomorphic.
+More general statements are undoubtedly true, but our goal is not to maximize generality at the expense of utility.

-\begin{lem} For sufficiently large $N$, the cokernel $\ms Q$ of a general map $\ms V_1\to\ms V_i(N)$, $i=1,2$, is an invertible $\ms X$-twisted sheaf supported on the preimage of a smooth curve $C$ in $X$ in the linear system $|\ell^2NH|$ meeting $D$ transversely. \end{lem} \begin{proof} This is a standard Bertini-type statement, but there is no reference to handle the present stacky context.
+\begin{prop} For sufficiently large $N$, the cokernel $\ms Q$ of a general map is an invertible $\ms X$-twisted sheaf supported on the preimage of a smooth curve $C$ in $X$ in the linear system meeting $D$ transversely. \end{prop} \begin{proof} This is a standard Bertini-type statement, but there is no reference to handle the present stacky context.

-Choose $N$ large enough that the following restriction maps are surjective: \begin{enumerate} \item $\hom_{\ms X}(\ms V_1,\ms V_i(N))\to\hom_Z(\ms V_1|_{Z},\ms V_i(N)|_Z)$ is surjective for every closed substack $Z\subset\ms X$ of the form $\spec\ms O_{\ms X}/\ms I_{\xi}^3$, where $\xi\subset\ms X$ is a closed residual gerbe; \item $\hom_{\ms X}(\ms V_1,\ms V_i(N))\to\hom_{\ms D}(\ms V_1|_{\ms D},\ms V_i(N)|_{\ms D})$. \end{enumerate} Let $A$ denote the affine space whose $k$-points are $\hom_{\ms X}(\ms V_1,\ms V_i(N))$ and let $\Phi:\ms V_1|_{\ms X\times A}\to\ms V_i(N)|_{\ms X\times A}$ be the universal map; call the cokernel $\ms N$.
+Choose $N$ large enough that the following restriction maps are surjective: \begin{enumerate} \item $\hom_{\ms X}(V,W(N))\to\hom_Z(V|_{Z},W(N)|_Z)$ is surjective for every closed substack $Z\subset\ms X$ of the form $\spec\ms O_{\ms X}/\ms I_{\xi}^3$, where $\xi\subset\ms X$ is a closed residual gerbe; \item $\hom_{\ms X}(V,W(N))\to\hom_{\ms D}(V|_{\ms D},W(N)|_{\ms D})$. \end{enumerate} Let $A$ denote the affine space whose $k$-points are $\hom_{\ms X}(V,W(N))$ and let $\Phi:V|_{\ms X\times A}\to W(N)|_{\ms X\times A}$ be the universal map; call the cokernel $\ms N$.
 The right-exactness of base change and the usual openness results show that there is an open subscheme $A^\circ\subset A$ over which $\ms N$ is an invertible sheaf over a smooth $A^\circ$-stack.
 Our goal is to show that $A^\circ$ is non-empty.

 Let $\ms Y\subset\ms X\times A$ denote the open locus over which $\ms N$ has geometric fibers of dimension at most $1$ and smooth support.
 The complement of $\ms Y$ is a closed cone over $\ms X$, and we will show that it has codimension at least $3$ in every fiber over a closed residual gerbe $\xi$ of $\ms X$ distinct from the singular gerbes of $\ms D$.
 Since $\ms X$ has dimension $2$, this shows that the complement of $\ms Y$ cannot dominate $A$.